 My attitude toward protecting avocado trees during winter cold snaps has evolved.
 I once lived close to the beach where I never thought about protecting my avocados in winter.
 Then I moved inland and watched the temperatures dive at night but shrugged at first, “Well, if the tree can’t survive, it doesn’t belong here.
 I’m not going to pamper it.”

 I now realize the shortcomings of that philosophy.
-In Southern California, you just need to get a young avocado tree through its first couple winters and then it can withstand all but the rarest and coldest arctic blasts we receive.
-And adding a couple degrees of warmth on a couple nights each winter is usually all it takes.
+In inland Southern California, and many parts of the rest of California, you may just need to help a young avocado tree through its first winter or two until it can withstand all but the rarest and coldest arctic blasts we receive.

-This post is about when avocado trees need cold protection, what protective measures I’ve tried in past winters, and new methods I will test this winter, if necessary.
+This post is about when avocado trees need cold protection, my experiences using various protective measures, and a few methods that others have used.

 At what temperatures do you need to protect avocado trees?

 Damage to young and small avocado trees, roughly younger than three years in the ground and under five feet tall, or unhealthy avocado trees can happen once the temperature drops below freezing, 32 degrees.
 But I’ve never seen damage to mature and healthy avocado trees until the temperature drops below 30.
-This is the threshold for observed avocado damage in my yard.
+This is the threshold for observed damage to avocado trees in my yard.

 During the last days of 2014 and the first days of 2015, the yard got down to 26.
 I refer to this event as the New Year’s Freeze of 2015, and it remains the lowest temperature reached in my yard during the five winters I’ve spent here.
+(See video update from winter 2020 at bottom.)
 Damage to my avocados was widespread although not serious except to young trees.

 There was not only cold burning of avocado leaves on all varieties, including Fuerte and Sir-Prize, but also branch tips killed back up to six inches in a couple parts of the canopy of my Reed avocado tree.
 As far as young trees went, a Pinkerton that had been in the ground for less than a year had all of its leaves and all but one of its limbs killed back to the trunk.
 (I hadn’t protected the Pinkerton in any way.)